ibrahimbutt/direwolf-arch-rice/steps.md

 ## Known Issues

 The xrandr setting needs to be set on each boot if you're using startx.
 I'm currently in the process of figuring that out.
+If you have any issues, feel free to raise one.